-Crypto: Women Leading the Way
+Crypto: 2 Women Who Are Leading the Way

 It’s no secret that the crypto ecosystem has been — and still is — male-dominated, including on the investing side and the leadership one.
 While there has been progress and advancement for gender parity since the “crypto bros and their lambos” days of yore, much effort is still required.

 Indeed, one salient data point is that of the 378 venture-backed crypto and blockchain companies founded around the world between 2012 and 2018, only one had an all-female founding team, and only 8.2% had a combination of male and female founders, according to a Diversity in Blockchain report.